computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

-If you think headless WordPress + React might be a good fit for your project, check out Gina Trapani's [post](https://postlight.com/about/news/introducing-postlights-wordpress-react-starter-kit) introducing the [headless-wp-starter kit](https://github.com/postlight/headless-wp-starter).
+If you think headless WordPress + React might be a good fit for your project, check out Gina Trapani's [post](https://postlight.com/about/news/introducing-postlights-wordpress-react-starter-kit) introducing [headless-wp-starter ](https://github.com/postlight/headless-wp-starter).
 Gina and the team at Postlight (which includes Paul ["What Is Code"]( https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) Ford) seem to have a really deep understanding of how developers and content editors work